jamf/NoMADLogin-AD/README.md

 Getting started with NoLoAD is easy, but currently it takes a few steps.
 It's also easy to revert to the Apple login window in case you run in to any issues.

 ### To install:
-Currently NoLoAD is a simple manual install, but we will have a pkg install available soon if you aren't packaging it on your own.

 Installing is easy!

 1. Download [NoMAD Login AD](https://files.nomad.menu/NoMAD-Login-AD.zip).
-2. If you've never installed NoLoAD on the Mac before, you can run the installer package that includes the `authchanger` tool and be done with it.
+2. You can just run the installer package that includes the `authchanger` tool and be done with it.
+The only reason not to do this is if you have made other changes to the `system.login.console` rights.

 -or-